K-S-K/CV/README.md

 - Linux C++ development - sometimes at home;
 - Embedded C++ development - sometimes at home;

-**What did I study in the past year:**
+**What did I study in the software development area:**
 - MongoDB on my little projects;
 - FreeRTOS on home weekend projects;
 - Amazon AWS on home weekend projects;
-- MS Azure on Microsoft and the Linked In platforms.
+- MS Azure on Microsoft and the Linked In platforms;
+- T-SQL in my professional practice in different projects;
+- Software development in C# for many years in practical projects;
+- Software development in C++ for Windows during my job in several big projects;
+- Programming in Assembler, C, and C++ during my education in the university.

 **What are my out-of-job interests:**
 - Family;